QuantEcon/lecture-source-py/source/rst/jv.rst

         return T, get_greedy

-To solve the model, we will write a function that uses the Bellman operator and iterates to find a fixed point
+To solve the model, we will write a function that uses the Bellman operator and iterates to find a fixed point.

 .. code-block:: python3